hjoseph777/CherryHillRestaurantFeedback/README.md

 - Routing: File‑based via `expo-router`

 ## Overview
-Cherry Hill Restaurant Feedback System demonstrates essential feedback patterns in restaurant management applications.
-The project showcases success confirmation, error handling, and loading states across multiple restaurant locations in Philadelphia and NYC, featuring farm-to-table inventory tracking and payroll processing workflows.
+Cherry Hill Restaurant Feedback System is a purpose-built UI/UX demo for Lab #10 All About System Feedback for restaurant owners Josh and Colleen.
+Action Confirmation, Input Error Messaging, and “Please Wait” Loading States The project Chairs to go farming (Philadelphia/NYC) introduces three main feedback states within their farm to table operation in both Philadelphia and New York City.
+This system models user interactions for daily produce inventory reporting and payroll software assistance, focusing on clear communication, interactivity and user-first design over full backend implementation, and is presented as a mobile interface via Expo Router.

 ## Quick Download